MAA-Contest-Tester/website/README.md

 ## Development Setup

-You'll need Node.JS on your system.
+You'll need nodejs and yarn on your system.
 If you're on a nix system, you can just do `nix develop` and the correct versions will be in your dev environment.

-`yarn install` will then install all necessary nodejs dependencies.
+Once you're in an appropriate development environment, run `yarn run setup` to compile all functions and install all dependencies.
+It will invoke the `setup.sh` script.

 ### Dev Server